+Useful article for use in farm or home workshop

+Useful article to be used out-of-doors

+Useful article of furniture or cabinet making

+Useful article for storage

+Wood burning Item

+A step stool/chair

+Toy or Game Item

+Scroll Saw Work Item

+Lathe Work Item

-- 1. Useful article for use in farm or home workshop - 2.
-Useful article to be used out-of-doors - 3.
-Useful article of furniture or cabinet making - 4.
-Useful article for storage - 5.
-Wood burning Item - 6.
-Item of furniture that has been repaired and/or refinished including before and after photographs - 7.
+- 6. Item of furniture that has been repaired and/or refinished including before and after photographs - 7.
 Useful article of use in the home (excluding Kitchen) - 8.
-An article made in Industrial Arts, Vocational Agriculture Class or shop as part of class work and for a class grade or extra credit for use in homes

-9. An article made from precut kit, an article made Industrial Arts, Vocational Ag Class or Shop as part of class work and for a class grade or extra creditfor use in out-of-doors or shop
+An article made in Industrial Arts, Vocational Agriculture Class or shop as part of class work and for a class grade or extra credit for use in homes - 9.
+An article made from precut kit, an article made Industrial Arts, Vocational Ag Class or Shop as part of class work and for a class grade or extra credit- for use in out-of-doors or shop